 There will be a quiz at the beginning of most recitations.
 The quiz will be 10 minutes long and the problem will be similar to the homework problems from the previous week.
-The quiz is closed book/notes, but a formula sheet that will be provided.
+The quiz is closed book/notes, but a formula sheet may be provided.

-In calculating to final quiz score the 2 lowest quiz grade will be dropped.
-There is no makeup for the quizzes.
+In calculating to final quiz score the 2 lowest quiz grades will be dropped.
+There is no make-up for the quizzes.